pockethost/pockethost/frontends/lander/content/docs/overview/faq.md

 - Unlimited bandwidth
 - Unlimited storage
-- Unlimited CPU minutes
 - Unlimited projects
-- Connect to your instance from `your-instance.pockethost.io` or a custom domain of your choice
 - Priority support

-### What happens when I reach my minutes / rate / something?

-Your instance will be placed into [Maintenance Mode](/docs/usage/maintenance/) until the problem is corrected.

 ### Are we allowed to have multiple projects running on Pockethost?
 How many instances can I create?